Tampa Bay Buccaneers vs. New York Giants NFL Week 11 Odds, Plays and Insights for November 22, 2021

 Over/under insights

-- Tampa Bay's games this season have gone over 49.5 points six of nine times.
+- Tampa Bay and its opponents have gone over the current 49.5-point total in six of nine games this season.

-- New York and its opponents have combined to score more than 49.5 points in two games this season.
+- New York's games have gone over 49.5 points in two opportunities this season.

-- Monday's over/under is 1.4 points lower than the two team's combined 50.9 points per game average.
+- The combined points per game average of the two teams, 50.9, is 1.4 points greater than Monday's over/under.

 - The 47.6 combined points per game that these two squads have allowed this season are 1.9 fewer than the 49.5 over/under in this contest.

-- The 46.3 PPG average total in Giants games this season is 3.2 points fewer than this game's over/under.
+- The 49.5 total in this game is 3.2 points above the 46.3 average total in Giants games this season.

 Buccaneers stats and trends